PLEASE READ THIS IMPORTANT ARTICLE FULLY. THE NEXT TWO MINUTES MAY SAVE YOU HOURS IN LOST PRODUCTIVITY.

 The attack was halted by taking specific actions, changing passwords, removing the rule, forcing a logoff of all active sessions, and more importantly enabling Multi-Factor Authentication.

 Fortunately, Microsoft has provided us with some built-in protection that we HIGHLY RECOMMEND for your security and sanity.
 That protection is in the form of Multi-Factor Authentication (MFA).

-Thereafter, the Multi-Factor Authentication will only be required when a user logs into the Office 365 portal.
+Thereafter, the Multi-Factor Authentication will only be required when a user logs into the Microsoft 365 portal.
 After they enter their username and password, a text or phone call will be received on the number specified above with a random code.
 The user enters the code and they are granted access.